manticoresoftware/manticoresearch/manual/Extensions/SphinxSE.md

 <!-- end -->

 * geoanchor - geodistance anchor.
-Read more about Geo-search [in this section](../Searching/Geo_search.md).
-Takes 4 parameters which are latitude and longitude attribute names, and anchor point coordinates respectively:
+Learn more about Geo-search [in this section](../Searching/Geo_search.md).
+Takes 4 parameters, which are the latitude and longitude attribute names, and anchor point coordinates, respectively:
 ```sql
 ...
 WHERE query='test;geoanchor=latattr,lonattr,0.123,0.456';
 ```

-One **very important** note that it is **much** more efficient to allow Manticore to perform sorting, filtering and slicing the result set than to raise max matches count and use `WHERE`, `ORDER BY` and `LIMIT` clauses on MySQL side.
-This is for two reasons.
-First, Manticore does a number of optimizations and performs better than MySQL on these tasks.
-Second, less data would need to be packed by searchd, transferred and unpacked by SphinxSE.
+One **very important** note is that it is **much** more efficient to let Manticore handle sorting, filtering, and slicing the result set, rather than increasing the max matches count and using `WHERE`, `ORDER BY`, and `LIMIT` clauses on the MySQL side.
+This is due to two reasons.
+First, Manticore employs a variety of optimizations and performs these tasks better than MySQL.
+Second, less data would need to be packed by searchd, transferred, and unpacked by SphinxSE.

 <!-- example Example_3 -->

-Additional query info besides result set could be retrieved with `SHOW ENGINE SPHINX STATUS` statement:
+You can obtain additional information related to the query results using the `SHOW ENGINE SPHINX STATUS` statement:

 <!-- request -->